-This will be the twenty-first year where the EDCs have submitted a joint proposal for the procurement of electric power for all BGS customers in the state through a statewide Auction Process.
+This will be the twenty-second year where the EDCs have submitted a joint proposal for the procurement of electric power for all BGS customers in the state through a statewide Auction Process.
 While the core elements of the EDCs' joint proposal have been stable over the years, the EDCs have continually and incrementally refined the Auction Process aiming to maintain or strengthen the level of participation by suppliers so that prices at the Auctions, and rates paid by customers, are the product of vigorous competition and are consistent with market conditions.
 For instance, in 2009, the EDCs introduced a process by which prospective suppliers could provide comments from their financial institutions on the pre-auction letter of credit so as to facilitate compliance with the requirement for financial guarantees in the application process.
 This comment process was expanded in 2015 to include the letter of credit appended to the BGS Supplier Master Agreements ("BGS SMAs") used during the supply period.
 In 2018 and 2019, the EDCs modified the shape of the decrement formulas, which are auction parameters that are important to ensure that the round-by-round pace of the Auctions is appropriate.
+Additionally, transmission was removed from the BGS product during the 2021 BGS proceeding1 in response to concerns raised by BGS suppliers regarding a disparity in timing between BGS suppliers' payments to PJM for transmission costs and the receipt of payment for such costs from the EDCs.
+Following the Board's directive, Board Staff, the EDCs, and interested stakeholders successfully found a resolution to the issues surrounding this disparity in timing through the removal of transmission from the BGS product and the development of amendments to past BGS SMAs to remove transmission from the suppliers' obligations.
 The EDCs have also monitored closely through the years changes in the markets that could adversely impact suppliers and customers.
 This led, for example, to the introduction of supplements to the SMAs to protect BGS suppliers from uncertainty in capacity costs as a result of the introduction of the Capacity Performance Resource construct in PJM for the 2015 Auctions and again in 2020 as PJM delayed the base residual auction for the 2022/2023 delivery year until changes to its capacity market were finalized at the Federal Energy Regulatory Commission ("FERC").
 In turn, the latter change protected the EDCs' customers by reducing the likelihood that suppliers would find it necessary to include a risk premium in their BGS-RSCP bids to account for an uncertain capacity price in the 2022/2023 delivery year.
 The EDCs continued the use of supplements to the SMAs for the 2021 Auctions as the issues surrounding the postponement of PJM's base residual auctions persisted, and the base residual auctions for both the 2022/2023 and 2023/2024 delivery years remained delayed.
-The continued use of these supplements to the SMAs again protected the EDCs' customers by reducing the likelihood that suppliers would include a risk premium in their BGS-RSCP bids in response to the uncertainty surrounding the capacity prices of the 2022/2023 and 2023/2024 delivery years.
+Keeping consistent with this past practice, the EDCs proposed, and the Board approved, the use of supplements to the SMAs for the 2022 Auctions as the base residual auctions for both the 2023/2024 and 2024/2025 delivery years remained delayed.
+The continued use of these supplements to the SMAs again protected the EDCs' customers by reducing the likelihood that suppliers would include a risk premium in their BGS-RSCP bids in response to the uncertainty surrounding the capacity prices of the 2023/2024 and 2024/2025 delivery years.